VH-MMF. Douglas C-47A-10-DK. c/n 12540.

 Carried approximately 4,180 kg of chilled beef per flight to the Derby Meatworks for export

 Replaced by A.N.A.
-Bristol 170 Freighter VH-INL on this service - May 1950
+Bristol 170 Freighter 'VH-INL' on this service - May 1950

 Returned to Perth and converted to passenger configuration seating 25 passengers

-10,000 hour overhaul carried out at Perth over six weeks - October 1963
+The 10,000 hour overhaul was carried out at Perth over six weeks - October 1963

 Used for high altitude photographic work by Kevron Photographics - 1964